atoponce/dl.suckless.org/README.md

 ## UPDATE
 As of August 30, 2017, files are now served over HTTPS by default.
 This respository now only satisfies the needs as an independent 3rd party providing file integrity for the project.
-HSTS is not fully working, but a fix is in progress.

 ## Introduction